Partial knee replacement

 The surgeon will make a cut over your knee.
 This cut is about 3 to 5 inches long.

-- Next, the doctor looks at the entire knee joint.
+- Next, the surgeon looks at the entire knee joint.
 If there is damage to more than one part of your knee, you may need a total knee replacement.
 Most of the time this is not needed, because tests done before the procedure would have shown this damage.